thijmen38/Earthy-Group2/docs/design.md

 A computational script was made to inform the Adobe 2.0 geometry and inform the bricklaying accordingly.

 The inputs for this script are the diameter of the dome, the number of segments, squinch height and brick height in order to create this Fibonacci based dome, that twists and offsets to form a conical dome leaving a skylight at the top.

+An integrated pyhton script counts the number of the bricks per segment of the Lamella dome's leaf and colours them as per assigned code, as seen in the animation below.
+This is an essential information for the brick laying process.

+A discrete corner stone design is achived such that this stone can be repeated on all the corner conditions of the dome retaining the aesthetic quality of the geometry.

+However, for the squinch, this script creates different block sizes that form the unique ribs, but the form offers repitation of these ribs, reducing the complexity in construction.

 </div>

 ![Adobe2.0](img\Adobe2.0-.gif)